-The Master in Global Affairs is opening its doors to incoming students in Strasbourg, France and at its newest branch in Charlottetown, Canada.
-This program was designed by the Council on International Law and Politics and the University Rey Juan Carlos (Madrid, Spain).
+The Master in Global Affairs is opening its doors to incoming students.
+This program was designed by the University Rey Juan Carlos (Madrid, Spain).

 “Human rights and fundamental freedoms always need to be protected, as you know.
 To declare them is not enough: we all have to be actively involved in their promotion and implementation.
 If you want to face this challenge building a world based on a real respect of human rights, join the Master in Global Affairs!”
 Guido Bellatti Ceccoli (Ambassador, Permanent Representative to the Council of Europe chez Republic of San Marino)